-A Mrs World contestant has been denied permission to fly to the US ahead of the pageant, which begins this weekend, saying she believes her visa was refused because she was born in Syria.
+A Mrs World contestant has been denied permission to fly to the US before the pageant, which begins this weekend, saying she believes her visa was refused because she was born in Syria.

-Leen Clive, 28, is due to represent the UK in the global pageant, which is taking place in Las Vegas.
+Leen Clive, 28, was due to represent the UK in the global pageant, which is taking place in Las Vegas.

-However, Clive, a trainee doctor, revealed that although her family’s entry visas had been approved, hers was not as she was born in Damascus.
+However, Clive, a trainee doctor, said that although her family’s entry visas had been approved, hers was not as she was born in Damascus.

 “I applied with a British passport.
 I am representing Britain and I'm a British citizen, so I had no idea I'd be banned from the US,” Clive told the BBC.